ShivaniJaggi16/-MODULE-2--ETH-AVAX/README.md

+## Project: Function Frontend of Smart Contract Management
+For this project, create a simple contract with 2-3 functions.
+Then show the values of those functions in frontend of the application.
+You can use this starter template to get a head start.

+## Description
+The files index.js, MySmartContract.sol, and deploy.js contain the necessary code to interact with the smart contract through a front-end interface..

+## EXECUTION
 After cloning GitHub, you will want to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i